Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre

 \subsection{Validation of the invertibility of transformed TMs}

-We next examine the invertibility of the transformed TMs, which reflects the model's ability to preserve the information within the original matrices.
-Figure \ref{fig:result12} illustrates three examples of TMs reconstructed from the transformed TMs.
+We then evaluate whether the sparse representations preserve sufficient information to reconstruct the original transmission matrices.
+Figure \ref{fig:result12} illustrates four examples of TMs reconstructed from the transformed TMs.
 The linear model provides a lossless invertible process, with a basis matrix identified by the pre-trained model.
-Among the non-linear models, the FCNN, the simple self-attention layer, and the self-attention-based FCNN model are all capable of recovering the TMs to the original basis with an error of $\leq 8\%$ for sparse matrices and $\leq 14\%$ for dense matrices.
+Among the non-linear models, the FCNN, the self-attention only, and the self-attention + FCNN model are all capable of recovering the TMs to the original basis with an error of $\leq 8\%$ for sparse matrices and $\leq 14\%$ for dense matrices.
 The CNN presents fair reconstruction for sparse matrices, with a slightly larger error of 12\%, but exhibits a large mean error of 32\% for dense matrices, indicating a limited ability for reconstruction.